1975 Copa Libertadores finals

-The 1975 Copa Libertadores Finals was the final two-legged tie to determine the 1975 Copa Libertadores champion.
+The 1975 Copa Libertadores finals was the final two-legged tie to determine the 1975 Copa Libertadores champion.
 It was contested by Argentine club Independiente and Chilean club Unión Española.
-The first leg of the tie was played on 18 June at Santiago de Chile' home field, with the second leg played on 25 June at Avellaneda'.
+The first leg of the tie was played on 18 June in Santiago, with the second leg played on 25 June in Avellaneda.
+Under the rules of the time, if a team won the first match and the other won the second, or if the matches were two ties, a tie-breaking match would take place.

-Independiente won the series after winning a tie-breaking playoff 2–0 at Asunción's Estadio Defensores del Chaco, also achieving its four consecutive Copa Libertadores title.
+Independiente won the series after winning a tie-breaking playoff 2–0 at Asunción's Estadio Defensores del Chaco, achieving its fourth consecutive Copa Libertadores title.

+This is so far the only time a team won the Copa Libertadores four times in a row.
+No team has even won third in a row since then.